Course type: A level & Applied • Awarding/exam body: AQA

 The A level course is 100% examination based through three papers taken at the end of the second year of the course.

 Students can progress to degree courses such as Anthropology, Criminology, Journalism, Law, Social Policy and Sociology.
-Students can pursue careers in which an understanding of people and social groups is essential, for example, Policing, Law, Journalism, Teaching, Nursing, Politics, Social Work, Business, Human Resources, Advertising and Public Relations.
+They often pursue careers in which an understanding of people and social groups is essential, such as: Policing, Law, Journalism, Teaching, Nursing, Politics, Social Work, Business, Human Resources, Advertising and Public Relations.

 |Grade 5 in English Language or Grade 5 in Sociology